alphagov/paas-team-manual/source/support/tenant_elasticache_service_updates.html.md

 1. Create a Pivotal story to track the lifecycle of the upgrade

-1. Pick a maintenance window before or after working hours
-  * Eg Tuesday 16th June 2020 between 06:00-08:00
+1. Pick a maintenance window within working hours (the updates are applied manually, and we do not expect anyone to do them outside working hours), e.g. Tuesday 16th June 2020 between 09:00-11:00
-  * Eg Thursday 18th June 2020 between 18:00-20:00

 1. For each production region, repeat the following steps: